dave-cheever/Conforme-V2/README.md

 - A copy of the env file for development.
 This will be updated for your own settings

 ## Database
+### Collections indexes

+You need to add some indexes to the database to allow collections to be sorted by these indexes.
+When you run the app, collections should be created.
+To add an index, open the database in Data Explorer, select the collection and get to 'Settings', then switch to 'Indexing Policy' tab.
+Under 'Current index(es)' in new row paste the field name in 'Definition' column and select 'Single Field' in 'Type' column.
+Press 'Save' button at the top bar.
+Add the following indexes:

+In complianceItems collection:
+- metatags.addedAt

+In auditLogs collection:
+- metatags.addedAt

 ### CosmosDB